jonas-thn/gaussian-splatting-renderer/README.md

 shaders or storage buffers, the data had to be sent back to the CPU before rendering anyway.

-This created a bottleneck, which I observed in the browser's performance runtime analysis.
+This created a bottleneck, which was observed in the browser's performance runtime analysis.
 Over 30% of frame time was spent on `getBufferSubData` calls (GPU to CPU) and another 20% on `texSubImage2D` calls (CPU to GPU).
 This is less significant on machines with integrated GPUs and shared memory, since the data transfer happens directly in RAM either way.
-But I suspected the possibility for optimization on more powerful computers to be very noticeable.
-Therefore, my final objective for this project was the integration of a modern rendering pipeline that would fix these exact problems.
+But the potential for optimization on more powerful computers was expected to be very noticeable.
+Therefore, the final objective for this project was the integration of a modern rendering pipeline that would fix these exact problems.

-First, I inspected the SparkJS renderer a little more, since the prerelease version 2.0 was freshly released and brought some major performance updates.
+First, the SparkJS renderer was inspected a little more, since the prerelease version 2.0 was freshly released and brought some major performance updates.
 This gave me a feel for Gaussian splat rendering, which was a new technology for me.
-I experimented with LOD trees and display settings, which provided a good reference for the maximum performance that could be achieved with this kind of setup.
+Different LOD trees and display settings were tested, which provided a good reference for the maximum performance that could be achieved with this kind of setup.

-After that, I did all necessary preparation and research for my custom rendering approach.
-I settled on Rust since it is the industry standard for native speed in the web and can be easily compiled into WebAssembly.
-I also had previous experience with wgpu, which is a very safe wrapper crate that automatically targets the native graphics API without giving away any low-level control.
+After that, all necessary preparation and research for the custom rendering approach was done.
+Rust was chosen since it is the industry standard for native speed in the web and can be easily compiled into WebAssembly.
+Furthermore, the wgpu crate was used.
+It is a very safe wrapper crate that automatically targets the native graphics API without giving away any low-level control.
 It is built with the WebGPU standard in mind, making it the perfect fit for this project.

-Additionally, I used the wgpu-3dgs-viewer crate, which implements barebones Gaussian splatting functionality and integrates into any wgpu project with minimal dependencies (which unfortunately means a lot of boilerplate setup).
-This crate was not specifically made for web integration, and even less for VR, leading to some issues that I will discuss later.
+Additionally, the wgpu-3dgs-viewer crate was integrated, which implements barebones Gaussian splatting functionality and fits into any wgpu project with minimal dependencies (which unfortunately means a lot of boilerplate setup).
+This crate was not specifically made for web integration, and even less for VR, leading to some issues that will be discussed later.

-After a lot of testing, changes, and VR integration attempts, I settled on a fallback architecture.
-In this document, I will explain every concept, implementation, and problem that occurred during this work.
+After a lot of testing, changes, and VR integration attempts, a fallback architecture was chosen.
+This document explains every concept, implementation, and problem that occurred during this work.

 # SparkJS Pipeline and LOD Optimization